guerzon/guerzon.github.io/365daysofhacking.md

   - Overwhelmingly huge scope of the bug class
   - Previous and ongoing work, tools, and projects to protect against XSS
   - Definitely agree on the point that people who apply patches and fixes against vulnerabilities should be recognized too!
+- Day: 10 - [Computer Systems - A Programmer's Perspective 6th Edition](https://csapp.cs.cmu.edu) by Bryant and O'Hallaron, Chapter 1: A Tour of Computer Systems